Health & Wellness

 Resources

-Let’s expand our definition of health and treat it like the precious asset it is by taking measures now to improve future health outcomes.
+Let’s expand the way we approach our health and treat it like the precious asset it is by taking measures now to improve future health outcomes.
 Incorporating activities like brisk walks, mindful eating habits, and positive affirmations may help support a sense of well-being for the mind, body, and soul.

 Mental Health

 Black Americans, like all communities, face mental health challenges.
-But certain stressors are unique to our history.
-That’s why being proactive about mental health is an act of strength, not weakness.
+But certain stressors are unique to your lived experience, and taking your mental health seriously is an act of strength, not weakness.
 Embrace mindfulness exercises and consider seeking support from a professional therapist who specializes in Black mental health.

 Physical Health

-It is recommended that adults get at least 30 minutes of moderate exercise 5 times a week.1 Age, weight, and mobility could determine what counts as moderate exercise, so consult with your doctor about modifying activity to your unique circumstances.
+It is recommended that adults get at least 30 minutes of moderate exercise 5 times a week.1 Age, weight, and mobility could determine what counts as moderate exercise, so talk with your doctor or another healthcare provider about what works best for you.

 Dietary Health

-nothing can stop us.
-Let’s take action against Covid-19 for
+Let’s take action against COVID-19 for a Healthier tomorrow.

-Though most children experience asymptomatic or mild COVID-19 illness, some are at risk of developing severe illness.6 Speak with a pediatrician to discuss risk factors, identify symptoms, and develop a plan to help your child recover after COVID-19 infection.
+Most children experience asymptomatic or mild COVID-19 illness, some are at risk of developing severe illness.5 Talk with your child's pediatrician or healthcare provider about risk factors, what symptoms to watch for, and how to support recovery if they get COVID-19.

-Talking about our collective health as Black Americans can be empowering.
-Conversations and empathy can feel more authentic because our feelings and struggles are understood without explanation.
-One way to make informed decisions about our health is by identifying trusted voices from our community.
+Trusted guidance can keep you steady when your rhythm shifts.
+One way to make informed decisions about your health is by identifying trusted voices from your community.
 Consider the following resources:

 Community-Serving Organizations